What is Malware?

 - General to severely slowed PC functions, such as bootup/shutdown times

 Spyware is software that covertly gathers information about a user's Internet browsing habits; usually for advertising purposes.
 These programs send browser information to a third-party who may sell or use that information to direct advertisements, such as pop-up ads, to the end user.
-Spyware can come bundled with freeware or shareware programs downloaded from the Internet, as well as peer-to-peer file sharing programs and instant messaging software.

 Browser Hijacking Software